Confident Rays not surprised by excellent start to season

 “Pretty exciting.
 Doing it the way we have, every facet of our game is really performing, producing and contributing,” manager Kevin Cash said.
 “Normally it doesn’t work out that way.”

-Entering Tuesday night’s home game against the AL East-rival Boston Red Sox, the Rays had swatted a majors-leading 25 homers and outscored opponents 76-18 for baseball’s fastest getaway since the ’87 Brewers won 13 in a row to tie the ’82 Braves for the longest winning streak to start a season.
+Through Tuesday night’s 7-2 victory against the Boston Red Sox, the Rays have swatted a majors-leading 29 homers and outscored opponents 83-20 for baseball’s fastest getaway since the ’87 Brewers won 13 in a row to tie the ’82 Braves for the longest win streak to start a season.

 Tampa Bay won its first nine games by four runs or more, the longest such streak at any point in a season since the New York Yankees rattled off 10 in a row in 1939.

 “Truthfully, I don’t think we’ve talked about it.
-We’re just here to play our brand of baseball, which is super team orientated.
-We just have fun with each other, and go out there and have a blast,” ace Shane McClanahan said.
+We’re just here to play our brand of baseball. … We just have fun with each other, and go out there and have a blast,” ace Shane McClanahan said.

 “It’s fun to be in this clubhouse regardless of the streak, to be honest with you,” McClanahan added.
 “I’ll tell you the truth, that’s the last thing we’re concerned about. … Part of what we do is no matter what, we have the same mentality out there.”